 The contribution of this study to the literature on the so-called pandemic babies stems from our materialist perspective (Danna 2021; Lebaron 2003).
-Previous studies have listed the logical mechanisms that could lead to higher or lower fertility in contexts of health crises (e.g., higher maternal mortality, miscarriages, restricted access to sexual-health-related services including contraception, family planning, and abortion, and fertility postponement due to financial uncertainty).
-However, this list of mechanisms does not specify the material conditions for them to become prevalent or effective.
-From a purely behavioral perspective, any individual may be affected by or susceptible to enacting these mechanisms.
-However, our results are not consistent with this behaviorist assumption.
-From a materialistic perspective, assuming that everyone is capable of or susceptible to any logic mechanism confuses the “things of logic” -deductively derived logical mechanisms- and the “logic of things'' -the material conditions for mechanisms to operate (Burawoy 2018).
-Our study suggests that the operation of these mechanisms is contingent on women’s access to the material resources for controlling reproduction (e.g., access to contraception, abortion, family planning), and that may be particularly scarce or diminished in the context of a health crisis for certain populations.
+Previous studies have identified many of the logical mechanisms that could lead to higher or lower fertility during health crises, including higher maternal mortality; miscarriages; restricted access to sexual health-related services, including contraception, family planning, and abortion; and fertility postponement due to financial uncertainty.
+However, this list of mechanisms does not specify the material conditions under which they become prevalent or effective.
+From a purely behavioral perspective, any individual may be affected by or susceptible to these mechanisms.
+However, our results were not consistent with this behaviorist assumption.
+From a materialistic perspective, assuming that everyone is capable of or susceptible to any logical mechanism confuses the “things of logic” (i.e., deductively-derived logical mechanisms) and the “logic of things” (i.e., the material conditions necessary for mechanisms to operate) (Burawoy 2018).
+Our findings suggest that the operation of these mechanisms is contingent on women’s access to the material resources for controlling reproduction (e.g., access to contraception, abortion, family planning), which may be particularly scarce or reduced for certain populations during a health crisis.

-In other words, thanks to a materialist perspective, our study identifies the subpopulation groups with the living material conditions that make them susceptible to the theoretical mechanisms that predict increases, such as an undermined access to contraception or preganacy interruption in weakened health systems (potentially operating among vulnerable women) and decreases, such as economic uncertainty (potentially operating among non-vulnerable women) in the number of births.
-Although our measurement of socioeconomic status (i.e., years of schooling) captures only indirectly women’s access to sexual- and reproductive-health-related services, the consistency of the results in the two countries, and the stronger associations documented in Colombia among socioeconomically vulnerable women (i.e., where women’s vulnerability are exacerbated due to the legacy of the armed conflict and relatively weaker health systems), suggest this is a sensible, plausible and informative interpretation.
+In other words, by applying a materialist perspective, we were able to identify the subpopulation groups with material living conditions that made them susceptible to the theoretical mechanisms that predicted increases in the number of births, such as a reduction in access to contraception or pregnancy interruption due to the weakening of health systems (especially among vulnerable women); and decreases in the number of births, such as economic uncertainty (especially among non-vulnerable women).
+Although our measurement of socioeconomic status (i.e., years of schooling) captured only indirectly women’s access to sexual and reproductive health-related services, the consistency of the results for the two countries, and the stronger associations documented among socioeconomically vulnerable women in Colombia (i.e., where women’s vulnerability was likely exacerbated by the country’s legacy of armed conflict and relatively weak health system), suggest this is a sensible, plausible, and informative interpretation.

-Because women from extremely vulnerable socio-economic backgrounds do not contribute the largest share of births, studies that do not disaggregate effectively by socioeconomic status will gloss over the divergent consequences of the pandemic among subpopulation groups.
-Indeed, a country-level aggregated analysis will completely neglect the experience of minorities.
-Given that one-third of the population in LATAM lives in poverty (ECLAC 2022), highlighting the socioeconomic-specific consequences of the pandemic is of utter importance and may go beyond the group of women with 0 to 3 years of schooling if other dimensions of socioeconomic status are considered (e.g., income, household assets, race/ethnicity).
+Because the largest shares of births in Colombia and Brazil are not to women with extremely vulnerable socioeconomic backgrounds, studies that do not disaggregate effectively by socioeconomic status will tend to gloss over the differences in the consequences of the pandemic across subpopulation groups.
+Indeed, a country-level aggregated analysis will completely neglect the experiences of minorities.
+Given that one-third of the population in LATAM live in poverty (ECLAC 2022), it is important to highlight the socioeconomic-specific consequences of the pandemic, and such an analysis may extend beyond the group of women with zero to three years of schooling if other dimensions of socioeconomic status are considered (e.g., income, household assets, race/ethnicity).

-More generally, these results suggest that ethnic, migration status, and sexual minorities in other contexts, including potentially high-income countries, may be suffering the consequences of Covid-19 differently than the majority of the population, especially individuals in socioeconomically privileged positions.
-Consequently, future research that tests the validity of the mechanisms by which a health crisis can affect fertility, requires the identification of social groups with varying capacities/opportunities to enact (e.g., postpone motherhood) or suffer from (e.g., restricted access to family planning services) them.
+More generally, these results suggest that ethnic, migration status, and sexual minorities in other contexts, including in high-income countries, may experience the consequences of the Covid-19 pandemic differently than the majority of the population, and especially individuals in socioeconomically privileged positions.
+Thus, future research that tests the validity of the mechanisms through which a health crisis can affect fertility should distinguish between social groups with varying abilities to avoid negative consequences.
+For example, during a crisis, some groups may be able to postpone motherhood, while others have more unwanted births because of restricted access to family planning services.